 GDPR explained: Company fears

 Collective responsibility is essential to prevent such fears being realised.
-The GDPR requires privacy protection by design and by default, which needs a comprehensive compliance programmes supported throughout the organisation, according to a report by software company Avepoint and privacy think tank the Centre for Information Policy Leadership (CIPL).
+The GDPR requires privacy protection by design and by default, which entails a comprehensive compliance programme supported throughout the organisation, according to a report by privacy think tank the Centre for Information Policy Leadership (CIPL).

 It recommends embedding data security requirements throughout the organisation at every stage of each business processes, from planning to release.

-According to the Avepoint and CIPL report, they all are.
+According to the CIPL report, they all are.

 "GDPR and data privacy compliance are closely related to a company’s data strategy, big data and analytics, and data-driven innovation," it states.